pedorich-n/nixos-mutable-files-manager/docs/module.md

 ## environment\.mutable-files

-Manage mutable files anywhere on the file-system\.
+Manage mutable files anywhere on the file system\.
-Like ` environment.etc `, but with a wider scope\.
+Like `environment.etc`, but with a broader scope\.

-**Warning:** Be careful about what files you are modifying with this module\.
+**Warning:** Exercise caution when modifying files using this module\.
-It doesn’t have a way to backup files\.
+It does not have a backup mechanism for files\.
-It overwrites the files on the File System without asking any questions\.
+The module overwrites files on the file system without prompting for confirmation\.
-It runs as root, so it can overwrite anything\.
+As it runs with root privileges, it can overwrite anything\.

-*Type:*
+_Type:_
 attribute set of (submodule)

-*Default:*
+_Default:_
-` { } `
+`{ }`

-*Example:*
+_Example:_

 ```
 environment.mutable-files = {